 Equestrian helmets are divided into helmets for equestrian sports and for polo.
 Interest in MIPS technology from this category has historically been low but has substantially increased in recent years.
 However, awareness of MIPS technology in this subcategory remains low.
 MIPS has delivered equestrian helmet solutions since 2007.

 The Team sports helmet subcategory is relatively large and is divided into a number of different team sports.
 The major team sports in which helmets are used are primarily American football, ice hockey and lacrosse.
-Awareness of MIPS technology in team sports is relatively low.
-In 2019 MIPS began to deliver solutions in this subcategory.
+Awareness of MIPS’ technology in team sports is relatively low.
+MIPS has delivered team sports solutions since 2019.

 The category “Other” includes helmets for activities such as climbing, snowmobiling and white water rafting.
 In 2019 the company only delivered solutions for climbing helmets in this subcategory.
 Awareness of MIPS technology in this subcategory is low.
 MIPS has delivered solutions for helmets in this subcategory since 2018.

 The moto market is a large global market that is fragmented in terms of both type and geography.
 The category can be divided into three different subcategories: road moto helmets, motocross helmets and helmets for the moped and scooter market.
 MIPS sees a large addressable market in the first two of these subcategories, but less potential in the market for moped and scooter helmets since they primarily comprise helmets at lower price points in developing countries.
 Awareness of MIPS technology is high in the market for helmets for motocross, but lower in the markets for road moto helmets and moped and scooter helmets.
 MIPS has delivered solutions for helmets in this category since 2013.

 Helmets in the Safety category can be divided into two main subcategories: safety helmets for industrial use (mainly in the construction, manufacturing, mining and oil industries) and helmets in Law Enforcement and Armed Forces (LEAF).